Rough-toothed Dolphin Female Skull Replica

 Description

 Rough-toothed dolphin female skull replica measures 20.0 x 7.5 x 6.5 inches.
-The Steno bredanensis skull is a museum-quality polyurethane resin cast from California Academy of Sciences specimen.
+The Steno bredanensis skull is a museum-quality polyurethane resin cast of a California Academy of Sciences specimen.
 2-part skull (separate cranium and mandible).
 1:1 scale.
 Made in USA.

 The rough-toothed dolphin lives in deep warm tropical waters around the world.
 It swims across the Atlantic, Pacific, and Indian Oceans.
 Georges Cuvier first described this animal in 1823.
 Its genus name comes from a Greek word that means narrow.